 The bottom line

-She responded as you’d expect: There’s no simple answer.
-What you should do depends on factors including how much money you have, how old the animal is, how sick they are, and the quality of life they might expect during and after treatment.
-But if your vet genuinely cares, they’ll look beyond the dollar signs and help you make the right decision for you, your family, and your furry friend.
+There’s no simple answer.
+What you should do depends on factors including how much money you have, how old the animal is, how sick it is, and the quality of life the pet might expect during and after treatment.